 - Plan for someone to periodically attend medical appointments so that they understand the medical needs and prescriptions of your parents.
 You can also ask doctors to provide detailed care reports (often an extra charge not covered by insurance), or hire a medical advocate to attend so that all issues and directions are properly recorded and understood.

 - Plan how to help your parents with clothing and food choices, medication management and their meals.
-This is especially important if eye sight, smell, or taste buds are failing.
+This is especially important if eye sight, smell or taste buds are failing.

 Aging is expensive and inevitable, but handled well, it can be a process that builds love and trust in your family.
 A CERTIFIED FINANCIAL PLANNER™ professional can help you plan for the uncertainties ahead.

-Next week, we’ll look at two other topics crucial to caring for your parents as they age: Financial Matters and Taking Care of the House.
+In Part II, we’ll look at two other topics crucial to caring for your parents as they age: Financial Matters and Taking Care of the House.